maths/moodle-qtype_stack/api/README.md

 The STACK service implemented in this repository provides a stateless REST-API with three distinct routes, which all expect and produce `application/json` requests/responses:

-- POST /render: Render a stack question
+- POST /render: Render a STACK question
 - POST /grade: Grade user input for a question
 - POST /validate: Validate a user's input